Pvt. John Thomas Stanton

 The morning of December 8, 1941, he lived the Japanese attack on Clark Field.
 He spent the next four months working to supply the tanks with ammunition and gasoline.

-HQ Company boarded trucks and drove to Mariveles.
-From there, they walked to Mariveles Airfield and sat and waited.
+HQ Company finally boarded trucks and drove to just outside of Mariveles.
+From there, they walked to Mariveles Airfield and ordered to sit.
 As they sat, John and the other Prisoners of War noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.

-As they sat there watching and waiting to see what the Japanese intended to do, a Japanese officer pulled up to the Japanese soldiers in a car.
+As they sat there watching and waiting to see what the Japanese intended to do, a Japanese officer pulled up in front of the soldiers.
 He got out and spoke to the sergeant in charge of the detail.
 The officer got back in the car and drove off.
-The Japanese sergeant ordered the soldiers to lower their guns.
+As he drove away, the sergeant ordered the soldiers to lower their guns.

 J. T. went out on the bridge building detail that left Camp O'Donnell.
-The commanding officer of the detail was Col. Ted Wickord of the 192nd.
-He attempted to fill the detail with members of the tank group.
-According to Aquila, the work on the detail was hard on J. T. While working on the detail J. T. was crushed to death on August 30, 1942.
-According to the official U.S. Army report on the 192nd, J.T. died on Monday, August 30, 1942 at approximately 7:30 AM.
+The ranking American officer on the detail was Lieutenant Colonel Ted Wickord of the 192nd.
+He attempted to fill the detail with members of the tank group as possible.
+According to Andy Aquila, the work on the detail was hard on J. T. Aquila stated that while working on the detail, J. T. was crushed in an accident at 7:30 A.M on August 30, 1942.
+The report kept by the camp medical staff at Cabanatuan, stated that J.T. was admitted to the camp hospital on Thursday, August 13, 1942, suffering from malaria and a back injury.
 The telegram received by his parents, stated J. T. died of malaria, but the final report on the 192nd Tank Battalion has J. T. dying of dysentery and a back injury.
-The report kept by the camp medical staff at Cabanatuan, states that J.T. was admitted to the camp hospital on Thursday, August 13, 1942, suffering from malaria and a back injury.

 After the war, the U. S. Army attempted to identify the remains of all Americans who died as POWs.
 Since John's remains and the remains of the two men he had been buried with could not be separated, it was decided that they would be buried in a common grave.

 Having received a request that the remains of one or more of the men be returned to the United States, the men were reburied at Zachary Taylor National Cemetery in Kentucky.
 The reason this location was selected was that it was the most centrally located national cemetery.
-By burying the men there meant that each family would have to travel approximately the same distance to visit the grave.
+Burying the men there meant that each family would have to travel approximately the same distance to visit the grave.

 On February 24, 1950, the remains of Pvt.
 John T. Stanton, 2nd Lt.
 George W. Porter and Pvt.
 Wesley L. Thompson were reburied with full military honors at Zachary Taylor National Cemetery.
 The photograph below shows their grave.